 Consistent Water Supply

-Unlike soil, which loses its nutrients over time and is discarded, you could keep using LECA forever (if you clean it between uses).
+Unlike soil, which loses its nutrients over a long time and is discarded, you could keep using LECA forever (if you clean it between uses).
 While LECA is more expensive than soil, you’ll quickly recoup the initial investments when you use it for multiple harvests.

-The air pockets within the clay balls and the gaps between them allow oxygen to reach the roots.
+The air pockets within the clay balls and the gaps between them allow oxygen to reach the plant roots.
 This stimulates plant growth while also avoiding bacterial and fungal infections, as well as root rot.

 Cleaner Than Soil